Formosan subterranean termite: Formosan termite barriers

 Physical barriers to Formosan termites have been developed.
 Most of these barriers must be installed during construction, but a few can be installed after construction.
 The most important application of these post construction barriers is the stone particle barrier, used to protect exposed concrete perimeters.

+The International Code Council (ICC) has issued an acceptance standard called AC 380 Acceptance Criteria for Termite Physical Barrier Systems which requires five years of controlled field trials in multiple Formosan termite infested locations.
+These acceptance criteria are rigorous and are drawn from the criteria used by state and federal pest control regulators for termite control methods.